alencardotpy/map-weather-script/README.md

 # open-forecast-data
-A python script to call API from Yahoo and retrive forecast weather data
+A python script to call API from OpenWeather and retrive forecast weather data